-A second possible justification for the U.S. Government intervention is that after Lehman Brothers' bankruptcy on September 15, 2008, the banking system was subjected to a run.
-To run were not the depositors, as in traditional bank runs, but short term lenders, who refused to roll-over their short term lending.
-In particular, Gorton and Metrick (2009) talk about a run in the repurchase agreement market, in spite of the security offered by the collateral.
-Since bank runs can be inefficient (Diamond and Dybvig (1983)), stopping a bank run can create value.
+From an economic point of view, there are two reasons why the government intervention could create value.
+The first one is that the banking system was subjected to a run.
+To run were not the depositors, as in traditional bank runs, but short-term creditors, who refused to roll-over their short-term lending (Gorton and Metrick, 2009).
+Since bank runs can be inefficient (Diamond and Dybvig, 1983), stopping a bank run can create value.

-Was there a liquidity crisis or a bank run in early October 2008?
-We can partly answer this question by looking at the behavior of credit default swaps rates.
-The credit default swap (CDS) is a contract that in case of default by the reference entity provides the buyer with the opportunity to exchange the defaulted debt with an amount of cash equal to the face value of that debt minus any amount recovered from the defaulted security.
-In other words, a credit default swap is an insurance against the risk of default.
-The party obtaining insurance pays a quarterly premium, called the CDS rate, which is quoted as basis points of premium per year per notional amount of \$100.
-CDS rates are generally available for all the maturities between one and five years.
-Since the one-year CDS reflects the probability of default this year, while the two-year CDS reflects the average probability of default over the next two years etc., the term structure of CDS rates can be used to obtain the conditional probability of default in any given year
+Was there a bank run in early October 2008?
+We can partly answer this question by looking at the behavior of credit default swap rates.
+The credit default swap (CDS) is a contract that in case of default by the referenced entity, provides the buyer with the opportunity to exchange the defaulted debt with an amount of cash equal to the face value of that debt minus any amount recovered from the defaulted security.
+In other words, a credit default swap is